-- After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the More/Less pads. - 2.
+- After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the Quick 30 (More) or Timer/Clock (Less) pads. - 2.
 When steam is detected by the Genius Sensor and two beeps sound, the remaining cooking time will appear in the display.

+Casseroles:

-Casseroles: Add three to four tablespoons of liquid, cover with lid or vented plastic wrap.
+Add 3 to 4 tablespoons (45 to 60ml) of liquid, cover with lid or vented plastic wrap.
 Stir when time appears in the display window.

+Canned foods:

-Canned foods: Empty contents into casserole dish or serving bowl, cover dish with lid or vented plastic wrap.
+Empty contents into casserole dish or serving bowl, cover dish with lid or vented plastic wrap.
 After reheating, let stand for a few minutes.

-Plate of food: Arrange food on plate; top with butter, gravy, etc. Cover with lid or vented plastic wrap.
+Plate of food:

+Arrange food on plate; top with butter, gravy, etc. Cover with lid or vented plastic wrap.
 After reheating, let stand for a few minutes.